-If your Aparajita plant is not flowering then the main reason can be sunlight, if it doesn’t get proper amount of sunlight it won’t flower although it will grow well.
+If your Aparajita plant is not flowering then the main reason can be sunlight, if it doesn’t get the proper amount of sunlight it won’t flower although it will grow well.

 So, make sure your Aparajita flower plant is getting 6 hours of direct sunlight.